-Kodi organizes your media file, be it music, videos or photos, beautifully and you can play these files from local and network storage media and the internet.
-So apart from the local media, you can also watch YouTube, Netflix, Hulu, Prime Video etc on Kodi.
+Kodi organizes your media files, be it music, videos or photos, beautifully and you can play these files from local and network storage media and the internet.
+Apart from the local media, you can also watch YouTube, Netflix, Hulu, Prime Video etc on Kodi.

-You can add the official PPA repository of Kodi using this command in a terminal (use Ctrl+Alt+T shortcut in Ubuntu to launch terminal):
+Open a terminal in Ubuntu using Ctrl+Alt+T shortcut.
+You can add the official PPA repository of Kodi using this command in the terminal.

 sudo add-apt-repository ppa:team-xbmc/ppa

 Next, update the package cache so that your system knows about the available packages from the newly added repository.
 Usually, Ubuntu these days automatically updates the package cache but it may not be the case with Linux Mint and other Ubuntu derivatives.